lodeguns/FuzzyAdaptiveBinarization/README.md

 **Licence**
+The same of IEEE transactions for Journal Papers.

-BMC Bioinformatics, This work is supported by NeuRoNe Lab (University of Salerno - IT) and the Artificial Intelligence departement of the University of Navarra - UPNA (SP).
+This work is supported by the Artificial Intelligence departement of the University of Navarra - UPNA (SP) and by the DISA-MIS department, NeuRoNe Lab (University of Salerno - IT).